Beliavsky/Fortran-code-on-GitHub/README.md

 ## General Purpose
 [AwesomeFortranLibraries](https://github.com/SourangshuGhosh/AwesomeFortranLibraries): modules for numerics, file I/O, and other topics by Sourangshu Ghosh for use in more complex codes

-[assert](https://github.com/sourceryinstitute/assert): simple yet slightly non-obvious assertion utility for Fortran 2018, from sourceryinstitute.
+[assert](https://github.com/sourceryinstitute/assert): simple assertion utility taking advantage of the Fortran 2018 standard's introduction of variable stop codes and error termination inside pure procedures, by Damian Rouson

 [BeFoR64](https://github.com/szaghi/BeFoR64): Base64 encoding/decoding library for FoRtran poor men, is a pure Fortran (KISS) library for base64 encoding/decoding for modern (2003+) Fortran projects